ussoewwin/ComfyUI-DistorchMemoryManager/README.md

      * Marks all models as not currently used
      * Aggressively unloads models via `model_unload()`
      * Calls `soft_empty_cache()` if available
+   * `purge_seedvr2_models`: Clear SeedVR2 DiT and VAE models from cache (new)
+     * Clears all cached DiT models from SeedVR2's GlobalModelCache
+     * Clears all cached VAE models from SeedVR2's GlobalModelCache
+     * Clears runner templates
+     * Properly releases model memory using SeedVR2's release_model_memory()
 * **Enhancements in v1.2.0**:
   * More aggressive model unloading with proper error handling
   * None checks and callable() checks for all method calls
   * Improved error messages and logging
   * Safe handling of models with None real_model references
+  * SeedVR2 model support for clearing DiT and VAE models
 * **Reason**: The original LayerStyle node disappeared upstream, so we duplicated it here to keep older workflows alive.
 Enhanced in v1.2.0 to provide better memory management.
+SeedVR2 support added to handle SeedVR2's independent model caching system.

 #### Memory Cleaner